gridsome/gridsome.org/blog/2019-02-12-gridsome-05/index.md

 This can for example be used to:
 - List blog posts for an author.
 - List posts for a tag or category.

+We're using this feature on **Gridsome blog** for the **authors**.
+The authors here are just a YAML file that lists authors, and then Gridsome magically connects it all.

 Read more about [Taxonomies](/docs/taxonomies)